pclalv/crystal-key-item-randomizer/README.md

 - [ ] verify that the Underground Warehouse itemball patch works for arbitrary key items.
+- [ ] patch kanto gyms so that they can activate Team Rocket's takeover of the Radio Tower.
 - [ ] address all aforementioned known issues
 - [ ] fix `giveitem` key items so that the player sees item is actually being given.